bublina-store/bublina/packages/docs/index.md

 features:
 - title: Simple and easy to use
   details: If you've ever touched a composition API, you'll feel right at home.
-- title: Not so global state management
+- title: '"Not so global" state management'
   details: A robust instancing system that allows running multiple stores of the same type out of the box.
 - title: No boilerplate
-  details: No need for a complicated actions - mutations - getters setup.
+  details: No need for a complicated actions, mutations and getters setup.
 It's like writing a composable!
 - title: Devtools included
   details: Devtools support is built-in, so you can debug your state with ease.